QR4.5.9 Testing The Theory

 QR4.5.2 Weakening Science

-In an old story, a frog put in a pan of hot water jumps out immediately, but if put in tepid water that is slowly heated, it doesn’t realize the danger and perishes.
-It isn’t literally true, but it illustrates how a gradual background change can prove fatal if unrecognized.
-For example over centuries, the natives of Easter Island cut down the trees their community depended on until it collapsed, but why did they, seemingly irrationally, chop down the last tree?
-Diamond’s theory of creeping normality suggests they didn’t see the background change because it was gradual (Diamond, 2005).
-The same effect could explain the current stagnation of particle physics, except their background was science not the environment.
+In a well-known story, a frog put in a pan of hot water jumps out immediately but if put in tepid water that is slowly heated, doesn’t realize the danger and perishes.
+It isn’t literally true, but illustrates how a gradually changing environment can prove fatal if unrecognized.
+For example, over centuries the natives of Easter Island cut down the trees on their island until their community collapsed but why did they, seemingly irrationally, chop down the last tree?
+The theory of creeping normality suggests they didn’t see their environment degrade because it was gradual (Diamond, 2005).
+It is now argued that particle physics is now stagnant because it did the same thing to its scientific environment.

 That Faraday’s electric fields move charges from afar was at first considered fanciful because it was a disembodied force acting at a distance.
 Newton’s argument that gravity needs a particle agent was: